sharma-dhrv/ibf-ndnsim/README.md

 > cd ns-3
 > ./waf configure --enable-examples
 > ./waf
+> If waf configure fails do this:
+> sudo apt-get install libcrypto+ sqlite3 libsqlite3-dev

 5. Run an example senario to test the build.
 > ./waf --run=ndn-simple